References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

-We are currently preparing a new regulatory process for accepting the masterplan.
+We are currently preparing new regulatory criteria on how we will accept the masterplan (see CAP1887).
 Once the masterplan has been accepted into the CAA’s AMS, it will form part of our strategy and we will need to make airspace change decisions in accordance with it.

 In due course DfT and CAA will co-commission the creation of masterplans covering modernisation of the rest of UK airspace (paragraph 1.6 of the Executive Summary to the AMS).
 In the absence of that co-commission, we do not have a feasibility assessment or iteration one of a northern or UK-wide masterplan.
 Until we have a masterplan that includes the north of the UK, the coordination necessary for FASI-N airspace changes is that described in CAP 1616 only.